 How can I find the play that best matches my interests?

 You can use our extensive search facilities to find plays that meet a range of criteria.
 You can enter a play title or playwright's name in the home page search box.
-You can also click 'advanced' on the homepage which will take you to the script search screen.
-Here, you can browse alphabetically by play title or author, search by keywords, categories, suppliers, target audience, length, and cast age, size and gender.
+You can also click 'Find a play' on the homepage which will take you to the script search screen.
+Here, you can browse by play title or author, search by keywords, categories, suppliers, target audience, length, and cast age, size and gender.
 The playwrights A-Z tab on the top left of the homepage allows you to browse alphabetically by playwright and the plays A-Z tab above it enables you to browse by title.

-Why are some plays available in digital format while others are available only as print-published books and still others only on CD ROM?
+Why are some plays available in digital format while others are available only as print-published books?

-Scripts on the website come from several different suppliers, including the Australian Script Centre, Currency Press, Playlab Press and Full Dress Publishing.
-Many titles are only published in book form at present but this is changing and the number of titles available in both print and digital formats is steadily increasing.
+Scripts on the website come from several different suppliers, such as the Australian Script Centre, Currency Press, Playlab Press and Full Dress Publishing.
+Many titles are only published in book form at present but this is changing and the number of titles available in digital formats is steadily increasing.
 Scripts in the Australian Script Centre's catalogue are all available as digital downloads.
-The Australian Script Centre also publishes a number of anthologies on CD ROM.

 What if I can't find the play I'm looking for?

 The Australian Script Centre may be able to help you locate the play through another publisher.
 If the play you’re looking for is unpublished, they may be able to contact the playwright on your behalf and arrange for a copy of the play to be made available to you.
 Contact us with your query.

 Some of the playscripts for sale are in manuscript form while others are published as proper books.
 How can I tell what I’m buying?